ESCOMP/CTSM/doc/source/tech_note/FUN/CLM50_Tech_Note_FUN.rst

 Modifications to allow variation in C:N ratios
 --------------------------------------------------------
 The original FUN model as developed by :ref:`Fisher et al. (2010)<Fisheretal2010>` and :ref:`Brzostek et al. (2014)<Brzosteketal2014>` assumes a fixed plant tissue C:N ratio.
 This means that in the case where N is especially limiting, all excess carbon will be utilized in an attempt to take up more Nitrogen.
-It has been repeatedly observed, however, that in these circumstances in real life, plants have some flexibility in the C:N stoichiometry of their tissues, and therefore, this assumption may not be realistic. **lit review on CN ratios**
+It has been repeatedly observed, however, that in these circumstances in real life, plants have some flexibility in the C:N stoichiometry of their tissues, and therefore, this assumption may not be realistic.
+However, the degree to which the C:N ratio varies with N availability is poorly documented, and existing global nitrogen models use a variety of heuristic methods by which to incorporate changing C:N ratios (Zaehle and Friend 2010; Ghimire et al. 2016).
+This algorithm exists as a placeholder to allow variable C:N ratios to occur, and to allow exploration of how much the parameters controlling their flexibility has on model outcomes.
+Incorporation of emerging understanding of the controls on tissue stoichiometry should ultimately replace this scheme.

 Thus, in CLM5, we introduce the capacity for tissue C:N ratios to be prognostic, rather than static.
 Overall N and C availability (:math:`N_{uptake}` and :math:`C_{growth}`) and hence tissue C:N ratios, are both determined by FUN.
 Allocation to individual tissues is discussed in the allocation chapter

 Here we introduce an algorithm which adjusts the C expenditure on uptake to allow varying tissue C:N ratios.
 Increasing C spent on uptake will directly reduce the C:N ratio, and reducing C spent on uptake (retaining more for tissue growth) will increase it.
 C spent on uptake is impacted by both the N cost in the environment, and the existing tissue C:N ratio of the plant.
-The output of this algorithm is :math:`\gamma_{FUN}`, the fraction of the ideal :math:`C_{nuptake}` calculated from the FUN equation above (**link equation**).
+The output of this algorithm is :math:`\gamma_{FUN}`, the fraction of the ideal :math:`C_{nuptake}` calculated from the FUN equation above

  .. math::
    C_{nuptake} = C_{nuptake}.\gamma_{FUN}